 6 KPI’s to help you measure your credit control

 You already know how important it is to practise good credit control, and it’s likely that you have a set of strategies in place to make this happen.
-But how can you measure your credit control to track improvements and pinpoint problem areas?
+But how can you measure your credit control performance to pinpoint problem areas and track improvements, and what do you do with this information?

 To help you get started gathering the right data, we’ve pulled together our top 6 KPI’s to analyse your accounts receivable performance.